Murder on the Orient Express (1974 film): Plot

 McQueen drugged Cassetti, allowing the conspirators to execute him jointly, each with a stab to the chest totalling 12, the Andrenyis stabbing Cassetti together.
-They killed Cassetti at 02:00 hours while Poirot was asleep.
+They killed Cassetti at 2:00 am while Poirot was asleep.
 The moan and broken watch were to convince Poirot that the murder occurred at a time when the suspects had alibis.

 Poirot asks Bianchi to choose one solution before the train is freed from the snowdrift, saying the Yugoslav police would probably prefer the simpler first solution of the Mafia feud.
 Bianchi chooses the first scenario.
 Dr. Constantine and Poirot concur, although Poirot struggles with his conscience.
-The train resumes its journey.
+The snowdrift is cleared and the train resumes its journey.